jilljenn/humanlearn/index.md

 - What explicit and implicit feedbacks does the learner provide during the interaction?
 - What models of learning are relevant?
 E.g. cognitive models, modeling forgetting in spaced repetition.
 - What specific challenges from the ML point of view are we facing with these data?
 - Do we have enough datasets?
 What kinds of datasets are missing?
+In particular, aren’t the current datasets too focused on STEM disciplines?
 - How to guarantee fairness/trustworthiness of AI systems that learn from interaction with students?
 This is especially critical for systems that learn online.

 # Datasets